Italy budget concession hopes switch risk sentiment back on

 Turkey's lira also weakened 1.3 percent as the country, another oil importer, posted data showing inflation surpassing 25 percent.
 That increases pressure for another interest rate rise after a 625 bps move in August.

 Woodman Asset Management's Berg said, however, that the worst looked to be over for Turkey.
-"The currency has appreciated and the central bank has hiked rates aggressively so...towards the end of the year, inflation numbers should stabilise and, to me, the worst of the currency crisis is over."
+"The currency has appreciated and the central bank has hiked rates aggressively so...toward the end of the year, inflation numbers should stabilize and, to me, the worst of the currency crisis is over."

 Brent crude inched up to $84.89 per barrel, close to four-year highs of $85.45 touched earlier this week.